Skip to content

 Sometimes the winterscape looks a little strange… We’ve been in a deep freeze for most of the last month (mostly in the -5° to -20° range at night, the days barely higher, with a couple of pleasantly mild exceptions).
 Today, … Read the rest

-Categories Planning Tags cold weather, snow, Winter Leave a comment
+Categories Planning Tags snow, cold weather, Winter Leave a comment

 50 Things I’ve Learned from Tiny Farming: #38 Use a pencil